flarnrules/towers/collections/2-proto_towers/docs/collabs.md

 31. Proto Tower 316 "Hightower" - by Frogstar ✅
 32. Proto Tower 318 "Frogtower" - by Frogstar ✅
 33. Proto Tower 321 "Blotter Tower" - by Ubr ✅
-34. Proto Tower 326 "Cat Tower" by Frogstar
+34. Proto Tower 326 "Cat Tower" by Frogstar ✅
-35. Proto Tower 327 "Coyote Tower" by Frogstar
+35. Proto Tower 327 "Coyote Tower" by Frogstar ✅
+36. Proto Tower 334 "The circle of a tower" by Frogstar ✅
 36. B&W Tower by Ajk
 37. 3D Tower / Repurposed Mario Tower by Fluffhead